WRITE BY THE SEA SCHEDULE 2017

 Foxhole Prayers – How Writing saves Your Life

-Foxhole Prayers: an informal talk, reading and Q&A encompassing Peter’s fiction, spoken word work, and extracts from a brand new semi-autobiographical prose poem entitled The Legend of Cursed Murphy.
+An informal talk, reading and Q&A encompassing Peter’s fiction, spoken word work, and extracts from a brand new semi-autobiographical prose poem entitled The Legend of Cursed Murphy.
 It’ll turn your hair white.

 C. Helen Williams